-The items in the Council's Balance Sheet at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Council's Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

 Item Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
-It is estimated that the annual depreciation charge for buildings would increase by £57,400 for every year that useful lives had to be reduced.
+It is estimated that the annual depreciation charge for buildings would increase by £127,000 for every year that useful lives had to be reduced.
 Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Council with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the real discount rate assumption would result in an increase in the pension liability of £13million.
+For instance, a 0.5% decrease in the real discount rate assumption would result in an increase in the pension liability of £14million.
 However, the assumptions interact in complex ways.
 A 1-year increase in member life expectancy would increase the liability by £5-8million.
-Similarly, a 0.5% increase in the salary rate or in the pension increase rate would increase the liability by £2million and £11million respectively.
+Similarly, a 0.5% increase in the salary rate or in the pension increase rate would increase the liability by £2million and £12million respectively.
+Provision for Appeals Business Rates Estimation of the likelihood of successful appeals against the valuations calculated by the Valuation Office The effect of a 1% (currently an allowance of 6% of the rateable value) change in the assumption for appeals against the 2017 valuations would result in a £0.6million change in the provision, of which Elmbridge's provision would change by £0.24million.